Every computer, no matter how powerful, will become slow at some point.

 Here’s how to adjust the power plan:

-• Press Windows + R to open the Run dialog box, then type “control panel” into the text box and press Enter.
+• Press Windows + R to open the Run dialog box, then type control panel into the text box and press Enter.

-Run control panel
+In Run, type control panel

 • After the Control Panel window appears, go to Hardware and Sound.

-Hardware and Sound
+Go to Hardware and Sound

 • Then, select Power Options.

-Power Options
+Select Power Options

-• Next, you’ll see the Balanced and Power saver plans under Choose or customize a power plan
+• Next, you’ll see the Balanced and Power saver plans under Choose or customize a power plan.

-Choose or customize a power plan
+You’ll see the Balanced and Power saver plans under Choose or customize a power plan

 • If you want to go for the High performance plan, expand the Show additional plans section.